Singularities in positive characteristic, stratification and simplification of the singular locus: Introduction

 \

-There are some results on low dimensional varieties over arbitrary fields due to Abhyankar (see also \cite{CP}), but the general question of resolution still remains open today.
-Another important contribution is de Jong's work on alterations, which provides a weaker statement, but it is strong enough for some applications.
+There are some results on low dimensional varieties over arbitrary fields by Abhyankar, and more recently by some other authors (see also \cite{CJS}, \cite{CP1}), \cite{CP2}), \cite{Cut}) but the general question of resolution remains open.
+Another important contribution is de Jong's work on alterations, which provides a weaker statement, but it is strong enough for certain applications.

 \